Nawazuddin Siddiqui’s brother booked for objectionable FB post, hurting religious sentiments

-A case has been registered against actor Nawazuddin Siddiqui’s brother for allegedly posting an objectionable post on Facebook and hurting religious sentiments.
-The complaint against Ayazuddin Siddiqui was filed by Bharat Thakur, a Hindu Yuva Vahini activist, The Hindu reported.
-The report further states that the police has registered a case under section 153A of the IPC.
+An FIR has been registered against Bollywood actor Nawazuddin Siddiqui’s brother Ayazuddin Siddiqui for allegedly posting an objectionable post on Facebook and hurting religious sentiments on Sunday.
+The complaint against Ayazuddin Siddiqui was filed by the Hindu Yuva Vahini members.
+According to the police, Ayazuddin posted a comment with an objectionable photo of a Hindu God.

 Ayazuddin, however, rejected all charges and said he had confronted a man who had posted a “derogatory picture” on social media.
 “A man posted a derogatory pic of Lord Shiva.
 I confronted him about it and wrote you shouldn’t share posts that can hurt anyone’s religious sentiments.
 Instead, a case was filed against me.
 Charges should be investigated,” he told ANI.